 - Supporting the development and dissemination of a standardized RMNCH Messaging Guide

 - Providing technical assistance through existing structures, including the Social Mobilization Pillar and the Community Health Worker Technical Working Group.

-At the community level, the program is focusing on catchment communities around 5 clinics in five districts – Western Urban, Western Rural, Tonkolili, Bombali, and Port Loko.
+At the community level, the program focused on catchment communities around five clinics in five districts – Western Urban, Western Rural, Tonkolili, Bombali and Port Loko.